srikash/dichotomise/README.md

 ordinary file operations.
 BIDS takes the opposite approach to filenames: its applicable entities identify the data within the filename itself.

-### The new export style violates basic principles of reliable data handling
+### The new export format is the antithesis of good data-handling practice

 1. **Give each file a usable identity.** XA60+ assigns the same name to unrelated DICOMs.
 A file separated from its folder cannot be identified by